sim-soft/mygov-myssm/README.md

 ## License

-The Simsoft Validator is licensed under the MIT License.
+The Simsoft MyGOV/MySSM is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details